 Back to Top

 I. Purpose.
-The Interim Class Attendance Reporting Procedure (“Procedure”) is established to comply with the U.S. Department of Education’s regulations governing the award of Student Financial Aid, as defined below, and to clarify the attendance reporting obligations of faculty.
+The Class Attendance Reporting Procedure (“Procedure”) is established to comply with the U.S. Department of Education’s regulations governing the award of Student Financial Aid, as defined below, and to clarify the attendance reporting obligations of Instructors.

 II.
 Scope and Applicability.
-This Procedure applies to all faculty of Anne Arundel Community College (“College”).
+This Procedure applies to all Instructors of Anne Arundel Community College (“College”).

 III.
 Definitions.
 All capitalized terms in this Procedure have the following meanings:

-1. Attending a synchronous class, lecture, recitation, or field or laboratory activity, physically or online, where there is an opportunity for interaction between the instructor and students;
+1. Attending a synchronous class, lecture, recitation, or field or laboratory activity, physically or online, where there is an opportunity for interaction between Instructors and Students;

 2. Submitting an academic assignment;